The Low Testosterone Hormone Type

 Low Testosterone

-Testosterone imbalance is most often multifactorial.
+Genetics, nutrition, and lifestyle could play a part, and testosterone imbalance is most often multifactorial.
 Women arrive at it for multiple reasons, not usually just one.
-Some of these reasons could be:

 - Low cholesterol

-- Low fat diet or nutrient deficient diet
+- Low-fat diet or nutrient deficient diet

 - Low body fat